 Contributions receivable consist of unconditional promises to give, which are recorded as contribution revenue upon receipt of the promise.
 Promises that are expected to be collected within one year are recorded at their net realizable value.
 Promises that are expected to be collected beyond one year are recorded at their net present value.
-Management records an allowance for doubtful accounts based on historical analysis.
+Management evaluates the collectability of contributions receivable and records an allowance for doubtful receivables based on a review of specific donor accounts, historical experience, and other relevant factors.